Epigenetic regulation of neurogenesis: Alzheimer's disease

 Histone modifications may also have an impact in Alzheimer's disease, but the differences between HDAC effects in rodent brains compared to human brains have researchers puzzled.
-As the focus for neurodegenerative diseases begins to shift towards epigenetic pharmacology, it can be expected that the interactions of histone modifications with respect to neurogenesis will become more clear.
+As the focus for neurodegenerative diseases begins to shift towards epigenetic pharmacology, it can be expected that the interactions of histone modifications with respect to neurogenesis will become clearer.
 Histone deacetylase (HDAC) inhibitors have shown promise in preclinical studies, as they can restore cognitive function by enhancing synaptic plasticity and memory consolidation, though their effects in humans remain under investigation.

 Huntington's disease

 Histone acetylation has received increasing support over the years as a proposed mechanism through which epigenetic dysregulation leads changes in gene expression that contribute to HD.
 Studies that look at mice with HD versus the wild type (WT) have shown that specific gene loci (Drd2, Penk1, Actb, and Grin1) decrease in histone acetylation levels, suggesting that a mutation of the Huntington (HTT) gene and its overexpression may be the cause of this epigenetic dysregulation.
 Additionally, research has demonstrated that mutant HTT can interfere with histone acetyltransferase (HAT) activity, further reducing histone acetylation and leading to widespread transcriptional repression in neurons.

 Repetitions of the cytosine-adenine-guanine (CAG) nucleotide sequence.

-It has been thought that HDAC inhibitors (HDACi's) could partially reverse the low acetylation levels seen in patients with HD.
-Preclinical studies have been performed using various HDACi's [such as suberoxylanilide hydroxamic acid (SAHA), Trichostatin A (TSA), phenylbutyrate, and sodium butyrate (NaB)] that target HDACI and HDACII.
+It has been thought that HDAC inhibitors (HDACis) could partially reverse the low acetylation levels seen in patients with HD.
+Preclinical studies have been performed using various HDACis [such as suberoxylanilide hydroxamic acid (SAHA), Trichostatin A (TSA), phenylbutyrate, and sodium butyrate (NaB)] that target HDACI and HDACII.
 Although these inhibitors improve some phenotypes of HD in mice, such as neuropathology and motor function, these beneficial effects do not lead towards a conclusion for the definitive need for increasing acetylation levels in HD patients.
 Recent findings suggest that HDAC inhibition may not only affect histone proteins but also modulate non-histone targets involved in neuronal survival, axonal transport, and protein aggregation.

 However, inactivation of a target of SAHA, Hdac 4, alleviates neurodegenerative complications in mice with HD through a transcription-independent mechanism which acts upon mutant Htt aggregation processes-which may indicate that there is a mechanism involving non-histone proteins.
 The proposed mechanism through which SAHA is speculated to act is through a RANBP2-mediated proteasome degradation model, where HDAC inhibition promotes enhanced clearance of misfolded mutant HTT aggregates.
 In this mechanism, SAHA is shown to down-regulate Hdac 4 through an increase in sumoylation, which is then followed up with the activation of degradation through a proteasomal pathway.
 This mechanism reveals the connectivity between acetylation, deacetylation, and sumoylation processes.